Alcohol Rehab Centers And What You Need To Know

 Alcoholism is an incredibly common disease in the United States, with more than fifteen million people suffering from it.
 It is often seen as less severe than drug addiction.
 However, the truth is that alcoholism is so severe that it breaks up families, rips lives apart, and all-too-often proves fatal.
 30% of all road accidents are alcohol-related.
 It also causes damage to the body, leading to liver and heart problems, among other issues.
 In fact, an uptick in alcohol-related liver disease is cited as a factor in the decrease in life-expectancy in the US.
+This data was gathered from various sources including our alcohol rehab centers.

 Despite its prevalence and the damage it causes, only about 8% of individuals who abuse alcohol receive treatment.
 Alcohol rehab centers are therefore a crucial part of our healthcare system.
 If you or a loved one are suffering from alcohol abuse, you should consider treatment at an inpatient alcohol rehab.